11.46

 Brand has not yet publicly disclosed its green logistics requirement.

-Brand has not yet taken action to push its suppliers to control environmental risks along their own supply chains.
+Brand empowers its suppliers to manage environmental risks along their own supply chains.

-Brand has not yet publicly disclosed resource consumption and pollutant reduction target(s).
+Brand has publicly disclosed resource use and efficiency, and pollutant reduction target(s) and the progress made against these targets.

 The total score of category 3.2 is 12, while the conversion ratio for indicator 3.2.1 and 3.2.2 will vary by industry (See CITI Evaluation Guidelines-Appendix II)